Best Backpacking Stoves

-- Hybrid stove that can use a variety of fuels
+Can use a variety of fuels

 The MSR Dragonfly Stove can use several different types of gases, including jet fuel, diesel, kerosene, white gas, and unleaded auto fuel.
-Plus, it’s dual-valve design helps you control your cooking better, allowing for you to make a wide variety of meals easily.
+Plus, it’s dual-valve design helps you control your cooking better, allowing you to make a wide variety of meals easily.

 The MSR Dragonfly Stove can handle cooking pots of up to 10’’ in diameter, and also excels in institutional and guide service settings.
 The stove also heats up and cools down quickly, making it easy to cook your items or melt snow.

 This stove comes to you at a price of $130, which is great from a trusted brand and this quality stove.